 Methodology

 SnoutCounter aggregates polling data via a weighted average.
-All polls included in the relevant dataset are included in the aggregation, with the exception of :banned pollsters.
+All polls included in the relevant dataset are included in the aggregation, with the exception of tracking polls and polls conducted by :banned pollsters.
 For overall presidential approval polling, the Silver Bulletin's dataset of approval polls are utilized.
 For approval polling on specific issues (e.g. the economy), I mostly rely on datasets constructed by RealClearPolling and Silver Bulletin, plus some polls collected by Polling USA (@usapolling.bsky.social).
 For congressional approval, Supreme Court approval, and generic ballot, I rely on polling datasets collected by Mary Radcliffe, a former Senior Research Assistant from 538.
-These datasets are used by G. Elliott Morris in his averages.
 In the case that a poll has surveyed two samples of different population types (for example, one likely voter sample and one registered voter sample), we only use the results of one of these samples being surveyed.
-"All adult" samples are preferred to registered voter samples, and registered voter samples are preferred to likely voter samples.
+"All adult" samples are preferred to registered voter samples, and registered voter samples are preferred to likely voter samples, for the various job approval averages.
+When measuring job approval among registered voters, polls that draw from a sample of all adults, but include crosstab results for registered voters, are included - specifically the results for the registered voter sample.
 Our weights are determined by the following four factors:

 - Sample size: Polls with higher sample size are more likely to accurately estimate the population parameter in question, and generally have less uncertainty than polls with smaller sample sizes.
 However, sample sizes are subject to diminishing returns - a poll with a sample size of 5000 won't much more accurate than one with a sample size of 3000.
 I cap sample size at 3000, to avoid polls with particularly large sample sizes from dominating the averages.
 The weight function I use is the square root of the sample size over the square root of the median sample size of all polls in the dataset - this is similar to the function used by :538 for their averages before they shut down.

 - Pollster rating: Not all pollsters are created equal; some are more reliable in producing accurate and precise results than others.
 I use the Silver Bulletin's pollster ratings, specifically the predictive plus-minus, a measure of how accurate a pollster is expected to be, as the input for the pollster rating weight function.
 For predictive plus-minus, lower is better.
-Pollsters with a predictive plus-minus above 0.5 are assigned a flat weight of 0.2; all other pollsters are assigned a weight according to an exponential function.
+Pollsters with a predictive plus-minus above 0.5 are assigned a flat weight of 0.2, and pollsters without a predictive plus-minus rating from Silver Bulletin are assigned a flat weight of 0.1.
+All other pollsters are assigned a weight according to an exponential function.

 - Time since poll was conducted: Of course, polls which were conducted more recently are more likely to be reflective of the state of public opinion.
 I use two different weights for time: a "non-aggressive" linear function and an "aggressive" exponential function.
 The exponential function tends to assign lower weights to older polls than the exponential function.
 These two functions are then combined - for most averages, 10% of the weight is determined by the linear function, and the remaining 90% is determined by the exponential function.
 The exception is general presidential approval - due to the frequency with which job approval polls are conducted, I only use the expoential function for the time weight for the general job approval average.

 - Population type: For approval polls, we want to accurately measure how the entire public is feeling about certain figures and institutions - this means general adult samples are more useful than registered voter and likely voter samples.
 This is especially the case given evidence of differential voting behavior when comparing high-propensity voters with low-propensity voters.
-Thus, polls utilizing registered voter and likely voter samples are assigned 80% and 60% the weight of a poll with a general adult sample, all else held equal.
+Thus, for all averages except for generic ballot and presidential job approval among registered voters, polls utilizing registered voter and likely voter samples are assigned 80% and 60% the weight of a poll with a general adult sample, all else held equal.
 The inverse is true for generic ballot polling, which aims to measure voter intent - thus polls with registered voter and all adult samples are assigned 80% and 60% of the weight of a poll with a likely voter sample, all else held equal.
+For presidential job approval among registered voters, likely voter samples are valued over registered voter samples - all else held equal, polls with registered voter samples are given 80% the weight of those with likely voter samples.

 There is one last step before the weighted average is calculated: the house effect adjustment.
 The house effects provided by the Silver Bulletin are utilized.
 For each poll, the house effect adjustment is made by simply adding/subtracting half the house effect to the measured approval/disapproval.
 The weighted standard deviation is also calculated for each day and used to determine :confidence intervals.